 Not every business in our marketplace agrees that virtual inspections combined with comprehensive online research is adequate to replace an in-person inspection.
 As such, they may not have implemented the technical processes and team development to deliver an equally good result.

-As a business we moved officially in the direction of conducting virtual inspections for some properties over 18 months ago.
+As a business we moved officially in the direction of conducting virtual inspections for some properties over three years ago.
 We did this for a number of reasons including:

 Conducting quality virtual inspections requires:

 To find out if your property qualifies for a virtual inspection, please contact our friendly team on 1300 922 220 or request a quote with an estimate of deductions here.